 Situation 8 – Being tempted.
 Simply anywhere, but having that irresistible REACHING feeling for the sugar:

-Your little devil- “I’ll start the diet on Monday/ after my hols/ in the new year” You’re putting off that little moment when you can sit on your own shoulder and take a moment to really listen to her! she’s just making you stall your good intentions, and you know that really.
-The antidote to this particular stalling situation is this….it will LITERALLY keep you in a holding pattern of addictive sugar urges FOR EVER!
+Your little Justifier- “I’ll start the diet on Monday/ after my hols/ in the new year” You’re putting off that little moment when you can sit on your own shoulder and take a moment to really listen to her!
+She’s just making you stall your good intentions, and you know that really.
+The antidote to this particular stalling situation is this….it will LITERALLY keep you in a holding pattern of addictive sugar urges for ever!
 Try and imagine still doing the same thing in 10 or 20 years time- how depressed does that make you feel?!